react-native-elements/react-native-elements/website/docs/customization.md

 > Remember if you want to override the values set in the theme you can always
 > use component props.

+Note: To theme subcomponents such as `ListItem.Title`, in your theme remove the dot and list them as "ListItemTitle"

 ---

 ### The Theme Object